 A farewell email from an Ernst & Young employee to his co-workers

 This has to be one of the greatest corporate emails ever written.
-To have the nads to this….I can only wish.
+To have the nads to do this….I can only wish.
 No matter how much I would love to write an email like this, the thought of losing my job scares me.
-If I am definitely loosing it though, the possibility of authoring something as great as this is quite fun to think about.
+If I am definitely losing it though, the possibility of authoring something as great as this is quite fun to think about.

 Dear Co-Workers,